RishiPurna2000/DO_CompressorDisc_ML/README.md

 Scatter Plot

 We can see from above plot that slmost all district have same production for all years.
+Data set used is similar to Line plot.

 Box Plot